BrahmRamkissoon/My-CodeSchool-Code/Sequel-to-SQL/1-Aggregate-Functions/README.md

-# 1 - title
+# 1 - Aggregate Functions
-short desc
+Learn how to use SQL aggregate functions, including COUNT, SUM, and AVG, to do calculations on groups of data.

-- topic
+- Common Aggregate Functions
-- topic
+- Aggregates Within Clauses